 Starting an exercise program is easy – sticking to one for 3 weeks when you haven’t lost 25 pounds is hard.
 It’s time to motivate yourself and finally reach your goals!

 Starting an exercise program or joining the gym is the easiest part – the hardest part is motivating yourself to keep going at least once a week.

 If staying motivated is your problem, here are some simple solutions:

 1. Write down fitness goals

 You’re working hard to get healthy for a reason (or reasons).
-Don’t lose track of these reasons by writing them down and placing it somewhere you can see everyday.
+Don’t lose track of these reasons by writing them down and placing them somewhere you can see every day.